BlockBuilderJoe/BlockBuilder-API/builder/Builder API.md

 > **Note:** What you'll need to use this demo:
 > - A Replicate account (https://replicate.com)
-> - A card to pay for the Replicate deployment
+> - A Replicate API key
 > - Python or Node.js installed on your computer

+## ⚠️ Important Security Warning
+**Please use a burner API key for this demo.** Do not use your primary API key.
+A burner API key is a temporary key that you can easily revoke or discard after playing with the demo.

 ### Getting Started
 1. Deploy the model using Replicate from here: https://replicate.com/blockbuilderjoe/blockbuilder-shap-e